gsa-oes/office-of-evaluation-sciences/_projects/1608-medicare-patients-aco.md

 ## What was the impact?

 The overall response rate to the letter was 37.2%; from those respondents, the confirmation rate was 94%.
 There were not substantial differences in response rates across the letter designs.
-The project indicated the operational feasibility and potential for voluntary alignment of ACO patient populations
+The project indicated the operational feasibility and potential for voluntary alignment of ACO patient populations.